 Fine, but how does understanding all of this help us?

 We all know the obvious advantages of implementing processes and procedures (hint: quality management).
 But sometimes, poor implementation can happen from the lack of understanding of what each area covers.
-A poorly written work instruction ultimately becomes subjective to the person(s) whom it is intended for, and therefore less reliable .
+A poorly written work instruction ultimately becomes subjective to the person(s) whom it is intended for, and therefore less reliable.

 By having a clear definition of these terms and its usage, we can:

-• promote a common approach to documenting processes, procedures and work instructions • improve the management of such knowledge (easier for teams to find, use, and organize this information)
+- Improve the management of such knowledge (easier for teams to find, use, and organize this information)

 Scouring the internet to search for answers often leads to more confusion, perhaps even an overwhelming sense of information overload (we have all been there!).
 Therefore, I hope this article helps to clear doubts about the topic, and perhaps even be a successful launchpad for your team’s best practices in process documentation and knowledge management.